A Call To Action To Save One of The World's Best Island from Verge of Extinction.

 Your ONE VOTE can truly make a difference in saving this BEAUTIFUL ISLAND!
 Give your support and share this call for change to your family and friends.

 #WeLoveBoracay #SaveBoracayForest #SaveBoracay #SaveBoracayEndangeredSpecies

-Visit our page https://www.facebook.com/dboracay to see some of the amazing pictures of the island.
+Visit https://www.facebook.com/dboracay to see some of the amazing pictures of the island.